Hide Your Mac Files With 6 Simple Methods

 1. Go to System Settings in the Apple menu and select Privacy & Security.

-2. Choose the FileVault tab and click on the lock icon to allow changes.
+2. Select the FileVault tab, then click the lock icon to allow changes.

 3. Click Turn On FileVault.